-I’m a 22 year old self-taught baker, plant-based eater, farmers’ market lover, powerlifter, amateur forager, music junkie.
+I’m a 22 year old self-taught baker, plant-based eater, powerlifter, and music junkie.
 My mission is to bring you the best health-conscious dessert and food recipes that focus on natural, honest, and simple ingredients.
 I hope my blog inspires you to do just the same: to embrace smarter, cleaner, and healthier ways of eating and to improve your body’s overall happiness, of course, mainly with dessert!

 How ‘The Baking Spoon’ Started

 The summer after my high school graduation in 2013, I spontaneously decided to try baking as a hobby.
 At that time, my attention unfortunately wasn’t on wholesome baking with healthy foods, but on creative desserts with little attention to the nutritional value of the ingredients.
 Because I’ve always had a keen interest in the science of baking (nerd alert) and also enjoyed creative works in art, cake designing came naturally to me.
 I haven’t taken any cake decorating courses or even worked in any kind of special bakery, but I began to build this hobby into a more serious activity through self-teaching (and a lot of YouTube tutorials).
 If you take a look through my old portfolio from before 2016, you can see that my hobby was specialized in just this aspect: novelty desserts and cake decorating.
 To continue growing my small side-business with order after order, I began to record my baking adventures and stories on this blog.
 Yes, I mustered up the courage to join the food blogging community and create a platform solely dedicated to my kitchen escapades.
 But, something just didn’t feel right.
 Not necessarily the baking, but my mind, health and body.